Lamer87/Space_Engineers_DLC_unlocker/README.md

       - Start menu, Settings, Update & Security, Windows Security (on the left), App & Browser Control,
         Reputation-based protection settings, Check apps and files: "WARN" or "OFF" (depends on win version)

-      - Alternative: copy/paste this into the url bar and press Enter
+      - Fast alternative: copy/paste this into the url bar and press Enter,
+        then choose "WARN" or "OFF" (depends on win version):

       ```
       windowsdefender://smartscreenpua
       ```

-      - Choose "WARN" or "OFF" (depends on win version)
     <br>

     ————————————————————————————————————————